 There is uncertainty about what the future holds for data security.
 One thing that is clear is that there will be differences in data security requirements between the UK and the EU.

 In essence there will be a “A data gap.”

 How big is the data gap?

 How much of an issue this gap is or how long the gap will be in place remains to be seen.
-In broad terms, whilst UK organisations will be able to send personal data across to the European Union they may not be able to receive personal information back.
+In broad terms, whilst UK organisations will be able to send personal data across to the European Union, they may not be able to receive personal data in return.
 But why not?
-Simply, because the European country sending the data to the UK has to be sure that appropriate security measures are in place to protect it.
+Simply, because the European country sending the personal data to the UK has to be sure that appropriate security measures are in place to protect it.